 After the attack is over—and alleged perpetrators have fled from the area— Mr. Guzman-Feliz stands up upright and has, what appears to be, severe lacerations on the right side of his neck.
 After standing still for a moment, Mr. Guzman-Feliz then begins to walk away from the store.

 Surveillance video released by the NYPD—edited by officials to help the public identify the suspects in the stabbing— shows camera angles at the entryway to the store and outside it.
 The NYPD’s video includes freeze-frames of the faces of three suspects that enter the store, as well as the face of a fourth suspect outside, who is holding what appears to be a large knife in his right hand.

-Initially, police said they had not determined whether Mr. Guzman-Feliz had been intentionally targeted by the group of men that attacked him.
-However, within a few days of the attack, the “leader” of the Trinitarios gang—who the attackers are believed to be a part of —contacted members of the victim’s family and indicated that Mr. Guzman-Feliz was not the individual the group had been after, the NY Post reported.
+Initially, police said they had not determined whether Mr. Guzman-Feliz had been intentionally targeted by the group of men that attacked him; however, within a few days of the attack, the “leader” of the Trinitarios—a gang that the attackers are believed to be members of —contacted members of the victim’s family and indicated that Mr. Guzman-Feliz was not the individual the group had been after, the NY Post reported.